 - NO MORE than approx. 80 credit hours of courses completed toward your current degree

-- You must commit to completing a total of 4 work placements.
-Students not intending to complete 4 work placements will not be admitted
+- You must commit to completing a minimum of 3 work placements.
+Students not intending to complete at least 3 work placements will not be admitted

 - Many of the Environment Co-op placements are located outside the Lower Mainland and students should be willing to relocate for some of their work placements